Your probate options

 Some beneficiaries feel that they have to employ the trustee company that prepared the Will because in the Will the trustee company appointed themselves as executor (a practice that should be banned).
 We have heard of cases though where the trustee company agreed to family requests that they do not act as executor.
 In such cases the trustee company formally "renounces" the right to apply and provides the necessary renunciation paperwork for your application.

 We recommend that you apply for Probate yourself (naturally!) because:

 - You save thousands of dollars in lawyer fees

-- Applying for probate yourself is the quickest way.
-(You have only one application on your plate - your own - so it gets 100% attention).
+- Applying for probate yourself is actually the quickest way.
+(You have only one application on your plate - your own - so it gets your 100% attention).
 You can usually have your application lodged in a few weeks.

 - Assets get released direct to you (or as you direct) - not held in someone else's trust account, from which it might take time to get released to beneficiaries.